-The main types of recognised collateral taken by the Company includes cash on deposit, real estate properties, Equity shares, units or shares in collective investment schemes, Life Insurance Policies and various recognised debt securities.
+The main types of recognised collateral taken by the Company includes cash on deposit, real estate properties, Equity shares, units or shares in collective investment schemes, Exchanged traded funds, Life Insurance Policies and various recognised debt securities.

 The credit and market risks concentrations within the recognised collateral and guarantees used by the Company are considered to be immaterial.